In my case, it wasn’t morning sickness. It was all day sickness. I didn’t vomit constantly, but I felt cripplingly nauseous.

-In Hong Kong, we lived above a gourmet grocery store called City Super.
+In Hong Kong, we lived above a gourmet grocery store called city’super.
 At one point, they carried a fresh ginger juice drink.
 It was the best thing ever for morning sickness and I saw a ton of pregnant women buying it.
 They couldn’t keep it in stock.
 I can say that was the only thing that ever made me feel better 100% of the time.
-Ginger tea worked ok, but nothing like this juice.
+Ginger tea helped, but nothing like this juice.
 I wasn’t able to replicate it at home so keep an eye out for it.

 Motion Sickness Wrist Bands

 I tried the wristbands for motion sickness with zero luck.
 They are cotton stretchy wristbands that have a plastic button that presses on an acupressure point under your wrist.
 I know people swear by them for air sickness, as well.
 They’re inexpensive and work for some people so you may want to try them.

 I took this religiously.
 I am not sure if it helped or not but I was too afraid to test what would happen if I stopped taking it.
 You can buy it at the drugstore, but ask your Dr. for the correct dosage as it’s unsafe to take an excessive amount.